JuicyBits/Notes/advanced-web-dev-bootcamp.md

 ### *Section 15:* ES2015 Part I
 #### Const
 - Create values that cannot be redeclared (constant)
-- `Const` objects an darrays can still be mutated, but not redeclared:
+- `Const` objects and arrays can still be mutated, but not redeclared:
 ```
 const arr = [1,2,3,4];
 arr.push(5);